Dec. 11, 2018

-Jonathan Anderson is an artist, art critic and associate professor of art at Biola University, where he has been teaching since 2006.
+Jonathan Anderson is an artist, art critic, and associate professor of art at Biola University, where he has been teaching since 2006.
 His artworks explore the capacities and limitations of representational painting and have been featured in group and solo exhibitions throughout the United States.
-In addition to his studio practice, Anderson maintains an extensive research and writing practice focused on modern and contemporary art criticism, with a particular interest in exploring its relations to religion and theology.
+In addition to his studio practice, Anderson maintains a research and writing practice focused on modern and contemporary art criticism, with a particular interest in exploring its relations to religion and theology.
 Professor Anderson has given scholarly presentations at the Institute of Sacred Music at Yale University (Society for Christian Scholarship in Music) and the Cathedral of Our Lady of the Angels (Association of Scholars of Christianity in the History of Art), and he has received research fellowships from the Center for Christian Thought and the Nagel Institute.
-He has contributed to various books and journals, and most recently is the coauthor with theologian William Dyrness of the book Modern Art and the Life of a Culture: The Religious Impulses of Modernism (IVP Academic, 2016).
+He has contributed to various books and journals, and most recently is the coauthor (with theologian William Dyrness) of the book Modern Art and the Life of a Culture: The Religious Impulses of Modernism (IVP Academic, 2016).
 For more information, visit jonathan-anderson.com.